 Eating a healthy balanced diet provides your body with essential nutrients to keep you healthy and can help you to maintain a healthy weight.
 It's not good to be overweight or underweight.
 If you're concerned about your weight, make sure you talk to your doctor.
+There may be things to be cautious about e.g. fluid intake for those with diagnosed with heart failure or incontinence issues, always follow your GP's advice or speak to them if you are concerned.

 It is important not only to eat the right foods but to eat them in the right amounts.
 Portion size is a very important factor of a healthy balanced diet.
-For example unsalted nuts such as brazils, cashews, walnuts etc. are a great plant based source of protein and healthier unsaturated fat.
-They are a great option as a healthy snack but because of their high fat content, if they are consumed in large amounts their calories would quickly add up and begin to outweigh their potential health benefits.
+For example, unsalted nuts such as brazils, cashews, walnuts etc. are a great source of protein and healthier unsaturated fat.
+They are a great option as a healthy snack but because of their high fat content, if they are consumed in large amounts their calories would quickly add up and begin to outweigh any health benefits.
 The British Nutrition Foundation has produced an excellent resource to give a guide of what food portions should look like, the link is at the end of this booklet.

 Making a change to healthier eating can be daunting until we have a better understanding of the different food groups and their roles in our body.

-Even when this knowledge has been achieved.
-There are other important factors to consider which can affect our physical and mental health.
+Even when this knowledge has been achieved there are other important factors to consider which can affect our physical and mental health.
 One of which is financial cost and being able to afford to eat healthy.
 Some healthy foods can appear to be expensive at first glance but there are many ways that can help us eat well on a budget.
-Here is a top tip taken from a guide produced by the NHS.
-Look up cheap recipes.
+Here is a top tip taken from a guide produced by the NHS Look up cheap recipes.
 Cheap does not have to mean less tasty.
 There are plenty of websites offering recipes for cheap eats and leftover ingredients.
 Check out Change4Life's healthy recipes for some inspiration and easy meal ideas.